Ranking college basketball's underappreciated coaches

 6. Jay Wright: How can a guy who has won two national championships in the past four seasons be underappreciated?
 That's what we're trying to figure out.
 Yes, Wright has been praised for Villanova's achievements in recent years.
 But he has manufactured a legendary stretch.
 He has had one of the most decorated tenures in college basketball history and he's only 57.
 He might do this for another decade.
 Last season, the Wildcats won 26 games and reached the second round of the NCAA tournament after losing three first-round picks and Wooden Award winner Jalen Brunson from the 2017-18 national title team.
 Wright might be the best coach in the game right now.
 And he'll win Villanova's sixth Big East championship in seven years if next season's group lives up to the hype.

 7. Mike Brey: With Brey, Notre Dame always seems to have a chance.
 He's generally viewed as one of the game's top coaches.
 Whenever talk of Mike Krzyzewski's eventual retirement commences, Brey, a former Duke assistant, is usually mentioned as a potential candidate.
 He has had a difficult two-year stretch after losing Bonzie Colson to a knee injury in 2017-18 and rebuilding last season.
-But before those potholes, he led Notre Dame to a pair of Elite Eight runs over three seasons.
+But before those potholes, he had led Notre Dame to a pair of Elite Eight runs over three seasons.
 He has three top-five finishes in the ACC.
-Since his arrival in the 2000-01 season, his teams have made at least 38 percent of their 3-pointers in 12 of his 19 years on the job.
+Since his arrival in the 2000-01 season, his teams have made at least 38% of their 3-pointers in 12 of his 19 years on the job.

 8. Matt Painter: Painter hasn't been properly recognized nationally (or even within his own state) for his efforts over the past decade.
 Since Mike Davis' run to the national title game in 2002 with rival Indiana (the most recent Final Four appearance for the Hoosiers), Painter's list of achievements includes five trips to the Sweet 16, last season's Final Four near-miss and three Big Ten titles.
 And if you'd like to play the revisionist history game, you could make the case that Purdue's 2009-10 squad had as much of chance to win the national title as Duke did before the ACL injury that ended Robbie Hummel's season weeks before that year's NCAA tournament.
 That's the what-if season for Purdue fans, and one that might have changed Painter's profile.

 9. Bob Huggins: West Virginia's subpar 2018-19 season ended Huggins' run of four consecutive seasons with 25 wins or more -- the Jevon Carter era -- but the Mountaineers remained a live dog.
-After Esa Ahmad (12.0 PPG, 5.8 RPG) and Wesley Harris (7.9 PPG, 4.5 RPG) were suspended for violating team rules midway through the season (NBA prospect Sagaba Konate missed all but eight games because of injury), West Virginia still managed to knock off four top-50 KenPom squads (Oklahoma, TCU, Iowa State and Texas Tech) and reach the Big 12 tournament semifinals.
+After Esa Ahmad (12.0 PPG, 5.8 RPG) and Wesley Harris (7.9 PPG, 4.5 RPG) were suspended for violating team rules midway through the season (also, NBA prospect Sagaba Konate missed all but eight games because of injury), West Virginia still managed to knock off four top-50 KenPom squads (Oklahoma, TCU, Iowa State and Texas Tech) and reach the Big 12 tournament semifinals.
 West Virginia had no depth.
 But the Mountaineers were still dangerous under Huggins, who has five top-three finishes in league play (Big East/Big 12).

 10. Mark Few: Gonzaga has an international pipeline.
 Players come from all over the world to compete in Spokane, Washington, for Few's program.
 Few's excellence has been well-documented over his nearly 20 years at Gonzaga.
 But the cultural elements of his program are often understated.
 He's not just dealing with athletes from different backgrounds, he's trying to coordinate a group of players who must adapt to cultural norms in a new country.
 Rui Hachimura, a projected lottery pick in this summer's NBA draft, couldn't speak English when he first arrived in 2016 and struggled to understand the playbook as a result.
 That's not a hurdle most coaches encounter.
 The Gonzaga model is proven.
-But Few's perennial won-loss magic is even more notable when you realize the other elements his job demands.
+But Few's perennial win-loss magic is even more notable when you realize the other elements his job demands.

 Coaches who are underappreciated because they're coaching at schools that lack national brands (The Bob McKillop category)

 1. Bob McKillop: He's so much more than Steph Curry's former head coach: McKillop is Davidson basketball.
 He became the head coach in 1989, a decade after a stint as an assistant.
 You've got coaches who can't survive five years, yet McKillop has hit the 30-year mark.
 But his longevity is often highlighted over his extensive success.
 And that's a mistake.
 Beginning in 1992 when Davidson rejoined the Southern Conference, McKillop has had one sub-.500 season.
-Just one (2000-01 when the Wildcats finished 15-17).
+Just one (2000-01, when the Wildcats finished 15-17).
 That's incredible.
-His teams have made at least 75 percent of their free throws 10 times since the 1999-2000 season, too.
-If you've been a Davidson fan in the McKillop era (Davidson joined the Atlantic 10 in 2014), you've essentially witnessed three decades of elite basketball.
+His teams have made at least 75% of their free throws 10 times since the 1999-2000 season, too.
+(Davidson joined the Atlantic 10 in 2014.)
+If you've been a Davidson fan in the McKillop era, you've essentially witnessed three decades of elite basketball.
 How many programs in America can say that?

-2. Kelvin Sampson: Whether you think he ruined Indiana basketball or believe the NCAA's five-year show cause for improper phone calls (rules that no longer exist) during this tenure in Bloomington was excessive, everyone can agree that Sampson returned to the game as a polarizing figure.
+2. Kelvin Sampson: Whether you think he ruined Indiana basketball or believe the NCAA's five-year show cause for improper phone calls (a result of rules that no longer exist) during this tenure in Bloomington was excessive, everyone can agree that Sampson returned to the game as a polarizing figure.
 But he has won 60 games over the past two seasons and made consecutive runs to the NCAA tournament with Houston.
 The Cougars also won the American Athletic Conference regular-season title last season.
 Before that stretch, Houston had reached the NCAA tournament once in 26 years.
 He turned Houston into a contender five years into his run and a decade after he was essentially banned from the sport.

 3. John Becker: When Florida State entered the XL Center in Hartford, Connecticut, for its first-round matchup in last season's NCAA tournament, Leonard Hamilton's team probably figured it had made a wrong turn and ended up in Vermont.
 Fans of the Catamounts flooded the building and kept their squad alive with their energy.
 Becker's teams have claimed the past three America East titles.
 In 2018, when UMBC upset Virginia in the NCAA tournament, Vermont had beaten out the Retrievers for the league crown by three games before suffering a loss in the conference tournament title game.
 It could have been Vermont instead of UMBC.
 The latter has the fame, but Vermont has won four of the past six regular-season titles in the America East under Becker.

 4. Steve Forbes: In 2017, the former Wichita State assistant broke a seven-year drought when he led East Tennessee State to the NCAA tournament for the first time since 2010.
-In his three years with the program, he has averaged 25-plus wins each season, benefiting from the juco pipeline he has developed throughout his career.
+In his four years with the program, he has averaged 25 wins per season, benefiting from the juco pipeline he has developed throughout his career.
 Thriving in the SoCon is a difficult task for any coach.
-Last year, Wofford represented the league in the NCAA tournament but UNC Greensboro and Furman both enjoyed bubble status throughout the season.
+Last year, Wofford represented the league in the NCAA tournament, but UNC Greensboro and Furman both enjoyed bubble status throughout the season.
 The conference had four top-100 KenPom squads last season.
 But Forbes continues to field competitive squads with postseason ambitions in a tough league, which is why he remains a popular candidate whenever a Power 5 job opens.

 5. Johnny Dawkins: UCF's near-upset of Duke in the NCAA tournament helped Dawkins earn the recognition he deserves.
-(His son, Aubrey Dawkins, nearly finished a put-back that would have sealed the win in the second round against his alma mater.)
-Dawkins has won 63 percent of his games with the Golden Knights, and last season led the program to its first NCAA tournament appearance in 14 years -- and the program's first appearance as an at-large team.
+(His son, Aubrey Dawkins, nearly finished a putback that would have sealed the win in the second round against Johnny Dawkins' alma mater.)
+The coach has won 63% of his games with the Golden Knights, and last season led the program to its first NCAA tournament appearance in 14 years -- and the program's first appearance as an at-large team.
 And he has nearly doubled the program's win total compared to the past three years under Donnie Jones, who preceded Dawkins.

 6. James Jones: After being down by 16 points to SEC champion LSU at halftime in the first round of the NCAA tournament, Yale fought back in the second half and closed the gap to three points on a Jordan Bruner 3-pointer with nine seconds to play.
 The Bulldogs lost, but Jones finally received some of the praise he has earned during a 20-year run with the school.
 He signed an extension through 2026 after that performance in March.
-He has won three Ivy League titles in five years, and Yale has made two NCAA tournaments over that stretch, including 2016 when it upset Baylor in the first round.
+He has won three Ivy League titles in five years, and Yale has made two NCAA tournaments over that stretch, including one in 2016, when it upset Baylor in the first round.

 7. Dan Majerle: It's not uncommon to hear a successful coach talk about building a program from the ground up.
 But Majerle actually did that.
 He helped Grand Canyon make the transition to Division I basketball.
 During its six years in the WAC, Grand Canyon has not finished below third in the league's standings.
 Beyond that, however, Majerle has also created a national buzz about his program.
 The Antelopes have played Kentucky, Indiana and Duke on the road in recent years.
 Rick Pitino and Louisville came to Phoenix for a true home game in 2016.
 The team's fan section is one of the country's most rabid collections of supporters.
 Majerle is winning and putting Grand Canyon on the map.